UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 - Make sure your computer can find git.  type something like `git --version`
 - If you have trouble, then it’s probably the case that git is somewhere unusual on your computer.
 Look [here](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/) for help.
 On Windows 8 I had to click `Tools -> Global Options -> Git/SVN` and then tell it where Git ended up.
 Here's how I found where git ended up: On the Windows desktop, github created a "git shell"  Open that up, and type: `(get-command git).Path`.
 It will return the location of git.exe.
 It was a pretty crazy filename.
 Enter that filename, and then restart Rstudio.

+Once Rstudio can find git, you have to clone your repository on your computer.
+You can either do this through Rstudio or through a command line shell.
+Both are covered here.  *It is very important that you clone the repository from your github account, and not the repository from the class account*

+For both methods, you will need the "ssh address" of your repository.
+From the github webpage for your repository, find on the right where you see the url address.
+By default it shows the https address.  *You must use the ssh address* if you are to work in R (which you are).
+Change that to the ssh address, and copy the url to your clipboard.

 ### Method A: Clone in Rstudio
 - In R, select `File -> New Project… -> Version Control -> Git`
 - Paste in the ssh url (it’s still in your clipboard, right?)